-1. You don’t have the energy to give.
+1. Maybe you don’t have the energy to give.

 Creating new life requires energy.
 Moving your muscles and having the strength to pump blood to your limbs takes energy.
 Creating a work of art, a poem, a book, or a song takes energy.
 If you are expending more energy than you are taking in, creating can feel exponentially more difficult than when you are in homeostasis.

-You are bringing something new into the world and sometimes it’s just going to to unpleasant and painful.
+You are bringing something new into the world and sometimes it’s just going to be unpleasant and painful.
 If you feel like your energy is running low, pay attention to the ways you are able to feel recharged.
-Maybe it will be as simple as eating a nutrient dense meal or taking a nap.
+Maybe it will be as simple as eating a nutrient-dense meal or taking a nap.
 Or maybe you need to spend weeks watching YouTube videos about nutrition and the human microbiome like me…

 It’s important to know when you need to rest and fill your creative tank by focusing on the needs of your body, mind, and spirit.